 DEET is the most widely used agent worldwide to keep insects such as mosquitoes and ticks at bay.
 Compared to other insect repellents, DEET has been studied the most in scientific (field) studies and has been proven to work effectively.

-More and more people are travelling to faraway tropical destinations for work or holidays and are taking a mosquito net with them in their luggage.
-But a mosquito net is also ideal for use at home or during a holiday in your own country, for example at the campsite.
+More and more people are travelling to faraway tropical destinations and are taking a mosquito net with them in their luggage.
+But a mosquito net is also ideal for use at home or during a holiday in your own country.
 Have a look at our selection guide and choose the mosquito net that suits your situation.

 An itchy, red or painful insect bite is something you want to avoid.
 In this article we share tips to prevent insect bites.
 Have you been bitten or stung anyway?
 Then read about how best to treat the bite or sting.